jsay/geoInd/ReproPaper.md

 <./Figures/Effects1.pdf>

-<a id="orgde7f31f"></a>
+<a id="org1a2a06f"></a>

 ## Ordered generalized additive

 The same effect plots can be drawn for the OGAMs models.
 We report below the effects from the OGAM `gam900` which corresponds to a maximum effective degrees of freedom of 900.
-For all models of `gamod`, we obtain the gray curves of Figure XX, Appendix XX of the Working Paper.
+For all models of `gamod`, we obtain the gray curves of Figure 5 (p.40) in the Appendix of the Working Paper.

 ```R
 plot(gamod[[ 10]], pages= 1, scale= 0)